dominykas/allow-scripts/README.md

 $ npx allow-scripts [--dry-run]
 ```

-Running the command will scan the list of installed dependencies using `npm ls --json`.
+Running the command will scan the list of installed dependencies (using an existing `package-lock.json` or `npm-shrinkwrap.json` or by creating one on the fly).
 It will then execute the scripts for allowed dependencies that have them in the following order:

 - `preinstall` in the main package
 - `preinstall` in dependencies